-Working Holiday visa scheme in Japan aims to foster global understanding and improve relationships between partnering countries by encouraging young people to spend time living and working overseas.
+The Working Holiday visa scheme in Japan aims to foster global understanding and improve relationships between partnering countries by encouraging young people to spend time living and working overseas.
 The maximum length of stay varies by country with some allowing up to 18 months, and the visa is only available to applicants aged 18 to 30.
 Visa holders are permitted to work for the duration of their stay in order to fund their travels.

 Aside from the standard age and nationality limitations, additional rules vary by country.
-It is your responsibility to familiarize yourself with the visa agreement between Japan and your home country.
+It is your responsibility to familiarise yourself with the visa agreement between Japan and your home country.
 For example, for citizens of some countries, a six-month visa is granted with the option to extend for an additional six months.

 Rules are subject to change and a lot of information online may be outdated or simply not apply to you; for accurate information on how to apply for the Working Holiday visa, contact your local Japanese embassy or consulate.